 You may be able to ask for a reduction in the price of the property, as well as asking for the seller to take out insurance.

-If you can have a builder look at the work, he or she may be able to give you an idea as to whether it may pass an inspection and be given a Regularisation Certificate.
+If you can have a builder look at the work, they may be able to give you an idea as to whether it may pass an inspection and be given a Regularisation Certificate.

 While it is preferable to find a property that doesn’t have issues, these issues can often be managed.